How To Handle Media Communication During A Crisis?

 5. Be Consistent and Offer Ongoing Communication

 Crisis communication is not a one-time event.
 Regular updates, even if there's no new information, can reassure the public and the media that the situation is being managed.
-Consistency in the message across all channels to avoid any confusion.
+Consistency in the message across all channels is essential to keeping the public informed and avoiding confusion.

 6. Be Responsive to Media Inquiries

 Make the media your ally and be responsive to all their queries.
-When you show that you are responsive, even though you can’t provide all the answers, it shows that you are working hard to find a solution.
-It builds a relationship based on respect and cooperation.
+When you show that you are responsive, even if you can’t provide all the answers, shows that you are working hard to find a solution.
+It demonstrates respect, cooperation and good faith. .

 7. Monitor Media Coverage and Public Reaction